33k0/MIT-Maker/README.md

 ---

-## Project 1: PALADIN — Error-Resilient Tool-Using Agents
+## Project 1: PALADIN—Error-Resilient Tool-Using Agents

 PALADIN is a research framework for evaluating how language-model agents recover from execution-time tool failures.